brson/brson.github.com/_posts/2014-07-21-embedding-rustc.md

 I recently created a [project][chamber] that uses the Rust compiler as a library.
-Although rustc has long been built as a library, little effort has been put into making the API nice.
+Although rustc has long been built as a library, little effort has historically been put into making the API nice.
 Although I've done this a few times,
-I was pleasantly surprised that it's really not hard to embed rustc if you know which functions to wire together.
+I was pleasantly surprised that now it's really not hard to embed rustc if you know which functions to wire together.

-For simple use cases most of the API you need comes from the [rustc::driver] module, though any code that touches the compiler will inevitably also need to refer to the AST, in [syntax::ast].
+For simple cases most of the API you need comes from the [rustc::driver] module, though any code that touches the compiler will inevitably also need to refer to the AST, in [syntax::ast].